 The need for highly-skilled professionals in the IT sector is constantly growing.
-IT graduates are in high demand in the job market and have excellent career perspectives.
-Salaries are also high end.
-Top rankings in employability confirm the high level of respect our graduates enjoy in IT firms.
+IT graduates with management skills and IT processes know-how are in great demand in the job market.
+You have excellent career perspectives and salary expectations.

 - Product management for software systems and IT services